USS Niagara Falls: Vietnam, 1968–1973

 On 14 September 1970, Niagara Falls found and rescued the 45 ft sailboat Galilee that had been the object of an intense search for more than a month.
 When sighted, the boat was about 400 nmi west/northwest of Honolulu.
 The three crew members had been without food since 27 July (the Galilee departed Tahiti on 17 June for Honolulu).
 Rescued were Julian Ritter, Laurene Louise Kokx and Winfried Bernard Heiringhoff.
 According to the ship's doctor, the rescuees were days away from death.

 During the period 15–30 July 1971 Niagara Falls and USS Sacramento are noted by USS Enterprise operating at Yankee Station as conducting a complex four-helicopter VERTREP.

-Niagara Flass returned to Vietnam in 1972, continued its replenishment cycle of one weekend in port (normally US Naval Base Subic Bay, Philippines) and two weeks "on line," throughout later 1972 and into early 1973.
+Niagara Falls returned to Vietnam in 1972, continued its replenishment cycle of one weekend in port (normally Subic Bay) and two weeks "on line," throughout later 1972 and into early 1973.
 Normal routine included resupplying the destroyers on the gun line and continuing up to Yankee Station to replenish the aircraft carriers, including USS Ranger and USS Kitty Hawk.
 Following the cease fire, Niagara Falls supported Operation End Sweep to clear Haiphong harbor of the mines that were dropped by naval aircraft.
 Captain E.B.
 McDaniel served as Commanding Officer from June 1975 to September 1976.

 The noted spy John Anthony Walker, Jr. (Johnny) served in Niagara Falls' radio room from 1971 to 1974.
 It was during his time aboard Niagara Falls serving as communications officer and Classified Materials Systems (CMS) custodian that Walker had access to the various cryptographic machines (KW-7, KWR-37, KG-14, KY-8, and KL-47) providing the keys for nearly all of them to the KGB.
 Being a supply ship, Niagara Falls received classified messages about ships movements off Vietnam and in the South China Sea.
-In order to deliver this classified information to soviet contacts, it is believed by investigators, that CWO3 Walker made dead drops in ports of call including the Philippines, Hong Kong.
-Suspecting intelligence breach from the Niagara Falls, an intelligence operative was inserted as a junior Radioman in the mid-1970s to confirm but findings were inconclusive.
+In order to deliver this classified information to soviet contacts, it is believed by investigators, that Walker made dead drops in ports of call including the Philippines and Hong Kong.
+Suspecting intelligence breach from the Niagara Falls, an intelligence operative was inserted as a junior Radioman in the mid-1970s to confirm, but the findings were inconclusive.
 Walker's accomplice Jerry Whitworth served aboard Niagara Falls as chief radioman and CMS custodian from 1978 to 1979.